Pixinn/rogue-like/README.md

 This will produce *bin/escape.a2* which is a binary executable for Apple's II PRODOS.

-## Prerequisite in order to build:
+##Prerequisite in order to build:

 The [cc65 compiler suite](https://github.com/cc65/cc65), with the environment variable *CC65_HOME* set to its folder

+Tested OK with version V2.16 - Git be772c01

 ## Prerequisite in order to produce the disk image